pkp/pkp-docs/learning-omp-3/en/install-upgrade.md

 Up-to-date OMP system requirements, as well as installation, upgrade, and configuration instructions, can be found in the following locations:

 * In the package you downloaded from the [OMP download page](https://pkp.sfu.ca/omp/omp_download/).
-Look in the docs/ directory);
+(Look in the docs/ directory);
 * Directly in the online [README file](https://pkp.sfu.ca/omp/README) or [UPGRADE](https://pkp.sfu.ca/omp/UPGRADE) documents; and
 * In the [PKP Administrator’s Guide](https://docs.pkp.sfu.ca/admin-guide/)

 For those who want to install from source via Git, instructions can be found directly on [GitHub](https://github.com/pkp/omp).

 ## Download
-OMP can be downloaded from the Public Knowledge Project website https://pkp.sfu.ca/omp/omp_download/.
+OMP can be downloaded from [the Public Knowledge Project website](https://pkp.sfu.ca/omp/omp_download/).

 ## Hosted Solutions
 If you do not have the expertise, infrastructure, or desire to install and manage OMP on your own, PKP Publishing Services provides complete hosting solutions at a number of price points.
 For more information, see the [PKP Publishing Services website](https://pkpservices.sfu.ca/)